Koenvh1/raceroom-commander/README.md

 If you set a `minimum_rating` and/or `minimum_reputation`, then the server will kick players that attempt to join the server with an insufficient rating/reputation.
 Set this to -1 to disable.
 The IDs in the `whitelist_ids` list will never be kicked due to insufficient rating/reputation.

+## How to download:
+Go to https://gitlab.com/Koenvh/raceroom-commander/-/releases, download the latest `server.zip`, extract the files to a folder of your choosing, set the settings in `server.json` to match whatever you want to do with Raceroom Commander, start the Raceroom Dedicated Server and run `server.exe`.
+Please note that the Raceroom Dedicated Server must be running when starting `server.exe`, and settings will only be applied after restarting `server.exe`.